micmejia/bible-dump/AMPC/Galatians/Gal 4.md

-But the Jerusalem above ([^h]the Messianic kingdom of Christ) is free, and she is our mother.
+But the Jerusalem above (the Messianic kingdom of Christ) is free, and she is our mother.